-If you have any questions about this report or concerning your drinking water, please contact, please contact William Carr, Public Works Administrator at 655-3041.
+If you have any questions about this report or your drinking water, please contact William Carr, Public Works Administrator at 655-3041.
 We want you to be informed about your drinking water.
-We want you to be informed about your drinking water.
-If you want to learn more, please attend any of our regularly scheduled village board meetings.
-The meetings are held the first Monday of each month at 7:00 P.M. in the Municipal Building, 90 Albany Street, Cazenovia NY.

 WHERE DOES OUR WATER COME FROM?

 In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activities.
 Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
 In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
 The State Health Department's and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.